 - How employees need to communicate their contribution amount to any health insurance exchange to which they apply for advance payment of the premium assistance tax credit.

-- Help them understand that if the employee is not covered under minimum essential coverage for any month, the employee may be subject to tax for that month and reimbursements under the arrangement may be includible in gross income.
+- Help them understand that if the employee is not covered under minimum essential coverage (MEC for short) for any month, the employee may be subject to tax for that month and reimbursements under the arrangement may be includible in gross income.